 This guide is long and I only touch on a lot of the details.
 But we’ve covered the most basic elements of book design to help you get started.
 If you need specifics, you’ll want to check out our Book Creation Guide—there you’ll find details about spine sizing, PDF specifications, and more.

-Whether you’re creating the first book in your epic fiction series or making a one-off memoir to share with the family this holiday season, book-making has never been more accessible.
+Whether you’re creating the first book in your epic fiction series or making a one-off memoir to share with family this holiday season, book-making has never been more accessible.
 It’s not easy to make a beautiful, professional-looking book.
 But it is something you can do with a little time, Lulu’s amazing resources, and (of course) your awesome story.